 a.
 Each process used by the Lead Agency to identify risk (including entities responsible for implementing each process).
 Describe: A complete risk assessment of policies and procedures is completed for the CCDF funds every three years, most currently in calendar year 2023.
-The project team includes staff from administrative operations and all program areas funded by CCDF.
-This includes all areas funded by CCDF including subsidy, grants and contracts, quality, licensing, financial operations and program integrity.
 Program and operational risks are assessed and ranked based on likelihood and severity.
 Controls are then identified that will mitigate these risks.
 A risk mitigation plan is created for risks lacking adequate controls.
 In addition, the results of the full risk assessment and the risk mitigation plan are reviewed and updated on an annual basis.
 The annual update comprises a review of ongoing change indicators such as changes to the operating environment or leadership or personnel.
 This work is completed to adhere to both federal and state requirements regarding internal controls within the CCDF program.